anjmittu/clpsych2021-shared-task-baseline/README_ENCLAVE.md

 - `run_baseline_182.slurm`
 - `run_baseline_30.slurm`

-These can be run like:
+These can be run like, where ## is replaced with your team number:
 ```
-$ sbatch run_baseline_practice.slurm
+$ sbatch -comment team## run_baseline_practice.slurm
 ```